dponcez/30-Days-Of-React/07_Day_Class_Components/solutions/day-07/exercise_class_components.md

 ### 7. Which type of component do use most frequently ? functional or class-based component

-Most of the time I use functional component instead of class based component, but before the new version of React I usually used class based component.
+Most of the time a class-based component is used instead of functional component, but when the new version of React was released, it allowed us to write functional component to our applications.

 ### 8. What is React life cycle ?